Chrezm/DROButtonMaker/datafiles/README.md

 * "Choose Foreground: Choose the foreground to add to your buttons.
 If you select None, your current selection will be cleared.
 * "Choose 'Selected.png'": Choose the "Selected" image to add to your buttons to generate "on" buttons.
 If you select None, your current selection will be cleared.
 * "Choose Target Size": Choose the target size of your buttons.
 This must be a number greater than 1.
 Your input number will be rounded to the nearest integer if necessary.
+* "Choose Target Name: Choose the target name of your buttons.
+This must be a non-empty string.
+Any instances of "<num>" will be replaced by the current emote number.
+Buttons with "Selected" images will be generated when provided a Selected image only if the target name includes "_off" (which will be automatically replaced with "_on" when generated).